luisfsantos/SIRS2016/SmartRestaurantApp/README.md

 # Smart Restaurant Mobile App

+**Important notice:**
+- **The Smart Restaurant Mobile App can only run on devices running Android Jelly Bean 4.2.x (API level 17) or later.**
+- **Given that the Smart Restaurant Mobile App uses the device's camera to locate the customer inside the restaurant, the app cannot be run on an Android emulator.**

+--

 ### Simply run the release APK

-1. Copy the file SmartRestaurantApp/app-release.apk to your phone and install it.
+1. Copy the file SmartRestaurantApp/app-release.apk to your phone and install it
    - Note that this APK has been digitally signed and is ready for release
-2. Open the Smart Restaurant app from your phone's app drawer.
+2. Open the Smart Restaurant app from your phone's app drawer

 ### Build the debug APK